ephbaum/ephbaumdotdev/src/content/blog/2021/02/2021-02-07-on-being-a-capable-impostor.md

 ### Education

-Education takes on many forms, while it’s not exactly possible to obtain an education through a sheer force of will, though I sure gave it a good try.
+Education takes on many forms, while it's not exactly possible to obtain an education through a sheer force of will, though I sure gave it a good try.

 Being connected at an early age gave me unprecedented access to the all the knowledge of humanity.
 I was around for early BBSs and USENET.

-I’m still saddened by the eternal September.
+I'm still saddened by the eternal September.

 But still, I learned.